Interview with Nikhil Devasar on Big Bird Day 2011

 Tomorrow is the Big Bird Day!
-A day when different group of people will come together to look for our feathered friends and count the different types of birds they see.
-A day when everyone is invited to join in and experience the avian diversity with whom we share this Planet.
-Jincy Joy at Delhi Greens interviews Nikhil Devasar, the lead organiser of the Big Bird Day (BBD) event, to get some insights into the organisation of the BBD 2011!
+A day when different groups of people will come together to look for our feathered friends and count the different types of birds they can see.
+A day when everyone is invited to join in and experience the avian diversity with whom we share this planet.
+Jincy Joy of Delhi Greens interviews Nikhil Devasar, the lead organiser of the Big Bird Day (BBD) event, to get insights into the organisation of BBD 2011.

 Nikhil Devasar: The basic motivation behind this idea was to have a particular day in the year where all bird lovers could come together and explore their love for birds on a common platform.
 Also this event would serve as a great motivation to bird lovers, by people participation thus initiating new members into the group.